-You’re not alone.
-Picky eating is a typical behavior for many preschoolers.
+Picky eating is typical for many preschoolers.
 It’s simply another step in the process of growing up and becoming independent.
-As long as your preschooler is healthy, growing normally, and has plenty of energy, he or she is most likely getting needed nutrients.
+As long as your preschooler is healthy, growing normally, and has plenty of energy, he or she is most likely getting the nutrients he or she needs.

 - Your child may refuse a food based on a certain color or texture.
 For example, he or she could refuse foods that are red or green, contain seeds, or are squishy.